Fun Without FODMAPs

 Chia seeds have a low FODMAP serving of 2 tablespoons or 24 grams.
 Larger servings contain high amounts of fructans.

-Raspberries are low FODMAP in servings of 60 grams or 30 berries.
-US berries tend to be larger, and I have consistently found 60 grams to be about 15-20 berries.
+Raspberries are low FODMAP in servings of ⅓ cup or 58 grams.
 Larger servings contain moderate to high amounts of fructans.

 Macadamia nuts contain minimal FODMAPs according to Monash University.
 A suggested serving size is 1.5 ounces or about 20 nuts.